 1. Internship Registration Form

-Print and then complete this form, including a signature from your site-supervisor, academic advisor, faculty sponsor (it is always Gail Eisenberg, Internship Director), and yourself.
-Hand in this completed form to the Office of the Registrar.
+Complete this form, including a signature from your site-supervisor, academic advisor, faculty sponsor (it is always Gail Eisenberg, Internship Director), and yourself.
+This completed form will be routed to the Office of the Registrar.

 2. Internship Database Information